Andre-Pires/OperatingSystems-2nd-Project/README.md

 OperatingSystems-2nd-Project-
 =============================

-Project developed for IST, Sistemas Operativos course  Project about adding functionality to a file system barefs, which was based on FUSE, in C language.
+Project developed for IST, Sistemas Operativos course

+Project about adding functionality to a file system barefs, which was based on the FUSE platform, in C language.